Channel One (Russia): Walt Disney Presents

+Editorial independence

+A 2024 study found that throughout Putin's tenure as president or prime minister, Channel One has covered him in a positive light.

 Political coverage

-In autumn of 1999 the channel actively participated in State Duma electoral campaign by criticizing Moscow mayor Yuriy Luzhkov, Yevgeny Primakov and their party Fatherland-All Russia, major opponents of the pro-Putin party Unity.
+In autumn of 1999 the channel actively participated in that year's State Duma electoral campaign by criticizing Moscow mayor Yuriy Luzhkov, Yevgeny Primakov and their party Fatherland-All Russia, major opponents of the pro-Putin party Unity.
 Sergey Dorenko, popularly dubbed as TV-killer, was a close ally of business oligarch and media magnate Boris Berezovsky.
 From September 1999 to September 2000 he hosted the influential weekly program simply called Sergey Dorenko's Program on Saturdays at 9 pm.
 This was especially heavy on criticism and mercilessly attacked Putin's opponents.

 In August 2000, however, his program criticized how the Putin government handled the explosion of the Russian submarine Kursk.
 When Dorenko's show was in turn suspended on 9 September 2000, ORT director-general Konstantin Ernst insisted that — contrary to Dorenko's allegations — the government had not been involved in the change.
 Ernst stated that he yanked the show because Dorenko had defied his orders to stop discussing the government's plan to nationalize Boris Berezovsky's 49-percent stake in the network.

 Berezovsky claims that in 2001 he was forced by the Putin administration to sell his shares.
 He first tried to sell them to a third party, but failed.
 A close friend of Berezovsky, Nikolai Glushkov, was arrested while seriously ill, and Berezovsky gave up the shares and transferred them to Roman Abramovich's Sibneft with the understanding that Glushkov would then be released.
 This promise was not fulfilled.
 Soon after Berezovsky's withdrawal, the new ownership changed the channel's name to Pervy Kanal (Channel One).
 Konstantin Ernst remains as general director.
 As of 2008, Channel One's minority shares are held by three little-known companies namely ORT-KB, Eberlink2002 and Rastrkom-2002.
 Their parent companies are domiciled in Panama and Seychelles and are managed by Evrofinans Group.
-The ultimate owner is still believed to be Roman Abramovich who also controls the Video International advertising agency, the exclusive media seller of Channel One.